Buying a car is a big purchase that many people can’t pay for all at once.

 Finding a zero percent interest offer

 Earning rewards like cash back or airline miles is a great bonus to paying for your car with a credit card.
-With a card like the Chase Freedom Unlimited, you earn 3 percent cash back on your purchases in your first year up to $20,000 spent while accruing no interest for the first 15 months (then a variable APR of 17.24 – 25.99 percent).
+With a card like the Chase Freedom Unlimited, you earn $150 cash back after spending $500 in the first three months while accruing no interest for the first 15 months (then a variable APR of 16.74 – 25.49 percent).

 Also, check the rewards structures for your current cards.
 See if you can earn a percentage back on purchase totals or points per dollar spent to get the best rewards on your car purchase.